Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome: Statistical Framework

 The above assumption states that the conditional means of intermediate outcomes given baseline covariates $x$ and the treatment information $a$ are the same in the two samples, {for all $x$ and $a$ in the union of the supports of the two samples}.
-This assumption is the minimum requirement to combine data sources from {heterogeneous studies}.
-It is worthy to mention that (A4) automatically holds when the data sources are from the same population, i.e., $\{X_E,A_E,M_E\}$ has the same probability distribution of $\{X_U,A_U,M_U\}$.
-Assumption (A4) is also testable based on the observed data (see more details in the real data application in Section \ref{sec:5}).
+This assumption automatically holds when the data sources are from the same population, where $\{X_P,A_P,M_P\}$ has the same probability distribution of $\{X_U,A_U,M_U\}$, as commonly assumed in the literature \citep[see][and more details in Section \ref{sec:related}]{yang2019combining,athey2020combining, kallus2020role}.
+It is also worthy to mention that (A4) is testable based on observed data.
+For example, one can test the equality of two conditional mean models based on some posited parametric regression models such as linear regression \citep{chow1960tests} or non-linear regression \citep{mahmoudi2018testing}.
+In addition, we consider the class $\Pi$ that satisfies the following condition.